andela-technology/qualified-docs/content/for-candidates/index.md

 </figure>

-On the review screen, click the expanding arrow to review your solution & test cases, and add or edit any additional notes about each solution.
+On the review screen, click the expanding arrow to review your solution and test cases, and add or edit any additional notes about each solution.